Stop Adding Layers To Client Communication

 Weekly, I scan labels, confirm priorities, and archive anything finished so the list always reflects reality.
 Labels mirror a simple workflow, Intake, Doing, Awaiting Feedback, Done, which gives the same clarity as a Kanban board without asking clients to touch anything but their own inbox.
 Rules catch common phrases like “final approval,” “go live,” or “needs edit,” and route them to the right place automatically.
 If you want a nuts and bolts primer on rules and labels, the Gmail filters guide is a helpful reference.

-• Minimize Friction and Your Productivity Skyrockets
+• Minimize Muck and Your Productivity Skyrockets

 The Lesson That Stuck